 If you’re looking for the best value DJ turntable on the market, that’s the Audio-Technica AT-LP120, hands down.

-If you don’t want to spend quite that much, but still want an excellent DJ turntable, then you’ll want to go with the Stanton T62.
-The T92 is great, too, but it has the misfortune of competing directly against the AT-LP120.
+If you don’t want to spend quite that much, but still want an excellent DJ turntable, then you’ll want to go with the Stanton T62 MK2.
+It is one of the best sub-$200 record players on the market, but it has the misfortune of competing directly against the AT-LP120.
 No turntable is going to win that battle.